 Another of Oxford's big industries is that of the motoring world and it was once an important hub of motor manufacturing.
 Morris Motors established their business there in 1910 where the infamous Morris Minor was first built in 1928.
 The world famous, mini coopers were also produced in Oxford and still are to this day.
 These days however, you will find higher octane vehicles to feed your appetite, such as Honda pilots, Off Road Karts and even Stockcar Racing available as part of stag do packages.
 Get to grips with these powerful machines in a destination that is steeped in motoring history.

 We hear you scream.
 Handily, Oxford is slap bang in middle of the country and is easily accessible by a number of means of transport.

-Well, after 11 years experience, StagWeb really does have the expert knowledge in this area.
-Our dedicated Oxford specialists have visited the city themselves and scoped out all the best bars, pubs and club to send you and the guys to and trust us when we say they had a legendary time.
-Whether its action packed activities or a chance to catch up with the lads while getting to know new ones, we will arrange every detail of your weekend and take all the hassle out of last minute decision making as well as herding the guys around the city.
-Check out our carefully constructed Oxford packages from just £75pp, sit back and feel the weight of the mammoth task ahead fly right off your shoulders.
+At StagWeb we’ve been planning Oxford stag weekends since 2002, our dedicated Oxford specialists have visited the city themselves and scoped out all the best bars, pubs and club to send you and the guys to and trust us when we say they had a legendary time.
+Whether its action-packed activities or a chance to catch up with the lads while getting to know new ones, we will arrange every detail of your weekend and take all the hassle out of last minute decision making as well as herding the guys around the city.
+Check out our top, budget friendly Oxford packages and sit back and feel the weight of the mammoth task ahead fly right off your shoulders.